-Plays Targets Moves 1.1 1.1 Promote 100% clean electricity 2030: 100% participation in clean electricity 2050: 100% participation in clean electricity 1.A Continue to support and steer SVCE in providing clean power and decarbonization programs.
+Plays Targets Moves 1.1 Promote 100% clean electricity 2030: 100% participation in clean electricity 2050: 100% participation in clean electricity 1.A Continue to support and steer SVCE in providing clean power and decarbonization programs.
 1.B Collaborate with SVCE to target direct access customers to shift to 100% clean electricity.
-1.2 Increase local solar photovoltaics 2030: 3% of load from local solar 2050: 5% of load from local solar 1.C Research a mandatory solar roof ordinance for new commercial developments.
-1.3 Increase distributed electricity storage 2030: 1% of electricity stored in batteries locally 2050: 5% of electricity stored in batteries locally 1.D Collaborate with SVCE to evaluate opportunities for energy storage to maximize the utilization of local solar supply and to enhance resiliency.
+1.2 Increase distributed solar photovoltaics 2030: 3% of load from local solar 2050: 5% of load from local solar 1.C Research a mandatory solar roof ordinance for new commercial developments.
 Path to 2050 3-5 Year Plans